codefresh-io/docs.codefresh.io/_docs/new-helm/helm-releases-management.md

 Codefresh also offers [an environment view for Helm releases]({{site.baseurl}}/docs/new-helm/helm-environment-promotion).

 ## Helm Releases overview
-You can view your installed Helm releases from the Helm Releases page (Expand the Helm menu from the left sidebar)
+You can view your installed Helm releases from the Helm Releases page (Expand the Helm menu from the left sidebar).

 {% include
 image.html